HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_medium_config.md

 ---
-title: Rendering - Medium Sized Config
+title: Rendering - Medium-Sized Configuration
 ---

-# Sizing guidance for rendering in a medium sized Kubernetes configuration
+# Sizing guidance for rendering in a medium-sized Kubernetes configuration

 ## Introduction